-No matter what the context is around dogs and kids, there is that age-old, open-ended phrase “To supervise your kids around dogs.”
-What exactly is that supposed to mean!?
+There is an age-old, open-ended phrase “To supervise your kids around dogs.”
+What exactly is that supposed to mean?
 This phrase is setting families up to fail because it gives them a false sense of security.
-It gives the impression that if they are supervising interactions that nothing could possibly go wrong.
-As a mother of two, not a second goes by in life that I am not overlooking, or supervising every situation my babies are in.
-It can actually be exhausting because your mind never stops working and anticipating the next moments.
-If my toddler is at the beach and starts walking towards the water, I anticipate what could happen, so I make sure to be extremely diligent because there is risk of her drowning.
+It gives the impression that if they are supervising interactions that nothing could go wrong.
+As a mother of two, not a second goes by in life that I am not overlooking, or monitoring every situation around my babies.
+It can be exhausting because your mind never stops working and anticipating the next moments.
+If my toddler is at the beach and starts walking towards the water, I anticipate what could happen.
+I make sure to be extremely diligent because there is a risk of her drowning.
 If my 11-month-old is picking something off the ground, I again go into mommy mode and take it from her because she could choke.
-The lists of things us mommies have to watch for are never ending!
+The lists of things us mommies have to watch for are never-ending!

-Avoidance behaviors are body cues that can tell us that your dog is uneasy, or stress is building.
+Avoidance behaviors are body cues that tell us that your dog is uneasy or that stress is building.
 Here are some practical examples of avoidance behaviors:

 - Anytime your kids are overly active, the dog tries to find a quiet space away from them.

-- When your child is being vocal or overwhelming, your dog can bark, start pacing, and/or retreat away from them.
+- When your child is vocal or overwhelming, your dog can bark, start pacing and retreat away from them.

-- If your toddler is hugging the dog, and you see the dog turn its head and it shows the whites of his eyes.
+- If your toddler is hugging the dog, and see the dog turn its head, it shows the whites of his eyes.
 Dogs don’t like this!

-- When your baby tries to sit by the dog, your dog constantly repositions themselves to have space away from the baby.
+- When your baby tries to sit by the dog, your dog continually repositions to have space away from the baby.

-- When your young one approaches your dog when they are eating or drinking, the dog will growl or show their teeth.
-Remember to never correct a dog when they growl or you will take away that cue which may lead to the dog biting without warning.
+- When your young one approaches your dog when eating or drinking, the dog will growl or show their teeth.
+Remember never to correct a dog when they growl, or you will take away that cue, which may lead to the dog biting without warning.

-Displacement behaviors are everyday dog behaviors that are shown out of context.
+Displacement behaviors are everyday dog behaviors shown out of context.
 They signal to us that they are experiencing conflict and anxious energy.
 Some examples are:

 - When your baby starts crying, your dog will lick their lips randomly.
-This has nothing to do with feeding treats or their meals.
-This happens outside the context of food.
+This behavior has nothing to do with feeding treats or their meals.
+It happens outside the context of food.

 - When you raise your voice or the energy in the house gets chaotic, you notice your dog yawning.